alfredbrannare/kino-nextjs-app/README.md

 From the very beginning we deployed the site to production so we could monitor it during development and ensure it worked without errors — and it did that perfectly!
 After every commit it automatically detects that the site needs to be rebuilt and runs npm run build, run and install.
 It also provides a convenient and secure environment for environment variables.
 It might be a bit pricey but our database is hosted on MongoDB Atlas and so far that has been enough for us.

-### A Deployment:

-- The short backstory:
-A long time ago in our first courses when We still didn’t understand what Express was, we came across Render.com and created a small API route where we got our first response in JSON.

-- Nowadays:
-The service is basically a website connected to GitHub that provides users with a free slice of server time which shuts down after 15 minutes of inactivity.
-Render service itself is very flexible and easy to scale.
-From the very beginning we deployed the site to production so we could monitor it during development and ensure it worked without errors — and it did that perfectly!
-After every commit it automatically detects that the site needs to be rebuilt and runs npm run build, run and install.
-It also provides a convenient and secure environment for environment variables.
-It might be a bit pricey but our database is hosted on MongoDB Atlas and so far that has been enough for us.